exercism/go/exercises/concept/the-farm/.docs/introduction.md

 > NOTE: the standard library has an `errors` package can be used to create and check errors.

-When no errors have to be returned, return `nil` for the error:
+Return `nil` for the error when there are no errors:

 ```go
 func Foo() (int, error) {